Life at Sharpe Pritchard

 What can you expect as a valued Sharpe Pritchard colleague?

-In addition to working for a London-based firm that is at the forefront of public law, you will experience a friendly and collegiate team atmosphere where agile working across core teams is encouraged.
+In addition to working for a national firm that is at the forefront of public law, you will experience a friendly and collegiate team atmosphere where agile working across core teams is encouraged.

 Flexible working is not a dirty word.
 We want the very best to join the firm and we want you to stay.
 We recognise that everyone has different needs and responsibilities at different times in our lives and flexibility can be necessary.